powersplay/isam/readme.md

 2. Run the commands:
     ```
     $ git clone https://github.com/powersplay/isam
+    $ cd isam
     ```
-    $ cd isam

 3. If Kubernetes is not already enabled, access the Docker icon in the top menu bar of your desktop, and click on **Preferences**.
 Click on **Kubernetes** and choose the **Enable Kubernetes** check box.
 Click on **Apply** to restart Docker for Mac with Kubernetes enabled.  <BR> <BR>
 ![D4M Menu](./images/D4M-menu.png "D4M Menu") ![D4M k8s Menu](./images/D4Mk8s-menu.png "D4M k8s Menu")

-4. In a browser and using a previously created [Docker ID](https://hub.docker.com), log into [Docker Store](https://store.docker.com).
+4. In a browser and using the [Docker ID] used in step 1, log into [Docker Store](https://store.docker.com).
 Subscribe to the [IBM Security Access Manager](https://store.docker.com/images/ibm-security-access-manager) image.
 This image is free.
 Here are the example steps to subscribe to the image.<BR> <BR>
 ![ISAM Store Page](./images/ISAM-Product-Page.png "ISAM Store Page") Subscription Screen:
 ![ISAM Content](./images/ISAM-Subscription.png "Get ISAM Content")